FAQs - Frequently Asked Questions

 The Center for Coaching Certification recognizes that your time is valuable, so our programs are designed to maximize your current education and experience with practical application.
 Offering multiple programs gives you control over your budgeting and schedule to move through training and credentialing.

 By combining the Certified Professional Coach and the Certified Master Coach programs you will complete the 60 hours required by the ICF for membership and with the ACC Mentor Coaching for the first level of credentialing too – the ACC.
-The advanced training options are for those pursuing the PCC or MCC credentials with the ICF.
+The advanced training options are for those specializing in a specific area and support pursuing the PCC or MCC credentials with the ICF.

 Extensive resources and follow-up information are provided to expand your knowledge and support the career goals you have for your coaching.